dbt-labs/handbook/website/docs/policies.md

 #### 3. A generous severance policy is in the best interests of the company, the team, and the terminated employee.

-Our goal is to have a top-of-market severance policy in terms of both cash and benefits.
+Our goal is to have a generous severance policy in terms of both cash and benefits.
+Amounts are determined based on tenure, level, and termination circumstances.

 #### 4. The team needs information to move forwards - departure announcement guidelines for managers.